-The Site does not include any properties listed on the City of Toronto Heritage Register or designated under the Ontario Heritage Act.
+The Site does not include any properties listed on the City of Toronto Heritage Register or designated under Parts IV or V the Ontario Heritage Act.

-On November 15, 2016, Etobicoke York Community Council adopted a request for City staff to evaluate the Christie Water Tower for potential inclusion on the City of Toronto's Heritage Register.
+On November 15, 2016, Etobicoke York Community Council adopted a request for City staff to evaluate the Water Tower for potential inclusion on the City of Toronto's Heritage Register.
 No further action has been taken at this time.